Back to Tools

 FAQ

-Upload your PDF to our extract pages tool, enter the page number or range you want to keep, and click extract.
-The selected pages are saved as a new PDF file.
-The process takes only a few seconds and requires no software installation.
+Upload your PDF to PDFDeal's extract pages tool, enter the page numbers or ranges you want to keep, and click extract.
+The tool copies the selected pages into a new PDF document in your browser and makes it available to download.
+The original file is never modified.
+No account or software installation is required.

-In most cases, yes - particularly when you own the document or have permission to use it.
-Extracting pages from your own files, internal reports, or open-licensed documents is perfectly legal.
-However, reproducing or distributing pages from copyrighted works without authorization may infringe on intellectual property rights.
-Always check the document's terms of use.
+For documents you own or have permission to modify, yes.
+Extracting pages from your own files, internal reports, or documents licensed for reuse is permitted.
+Reproducing or distributing pages from copyrighted works without authorization may infringe intellectual property rights.
+Always check the document's terms of use before extracting and sharing content from third-party sources.